chrisdeutsch/phd_colloquium/script.md

   - We only have to exchange the discriminants
 - What we found there is an excess for scalars with mX = 1000 GeV
   - This excess is particularly located in the hadhad channel.
 Last bin
+- Evaluated the statistical significance
+  - 3.1 sigma local
+  - 2.0 sigma global (taking into account the fact that we test multiple hypotheses)
+  - NOT SIGNIFICANT BY CONVENTIONAL STANDARDS

 ## Search for Resonant HH Production: Upper Limits

+- We can set upper limits on the resonant HH production cross section
+- In bbtautau we set upper limits ranging from 1000 fb to about 20 fb depending on mass
+- On the right you can see a similar plot, where the bbtautau channel is compared to bbyy and bbbb
+  - There you can clearly see that the three channels are complimentary: at low mass bbyy, intermediate mass bbtautau, high mass bbbb

+## Constraining the Higgs Boson Self-Coupling

 -